 TMJ (temporomandibular joint) disorders are a family of problems related to your jaw joint.
 If you have had symptoms like pain or a “clicking” sound, you’ll be glad to know that these problems are more easily diagnosed and treated than they were in the past.
 These symptoms occur when the joints of the jaw and the chewing muscles do not work together correctly.
 TMJ stands for temporomandibular joint, which is the name for each joint (right and left) that connects your jaw to your skull.
 Since some types of TMJ problems can lead to more serious conditions, early detection and treatment are important.

 No one treatment can resolve TMJ disorders completely and treatment takes time to become effective.
-Dr. Casino, Dr. Schneider, Dr. Bohle and Dr. Sobarzo can help you have a healthier, more comfortable jaw.Call us at one of our offices conveniently located in the North Shore area to schedule an appointment:
+Dr. Casino, Dr. Schneider, Dr. Bohle, Dr. Sobarzo and Dr. Gersten can help you have a healthier, more comfortable jaw.Call us at one of our offices conveniently located in the North Shore area to schedule an appointment:

 Trouble With Your Jaw?